 Project Australia - Total Solar Eclipse - April 2023

-Our main itinerary for this project is based in the Western Australian capital of Perth and features observation from the Exmouth Peninsula.
+Our main itinerary for this project (2023 solar eclipse) is based in the Western Australian capital of Perth and features day trip observation from the Exmouth Peninsula.
+We have other main tours which include a 3 night apartment stay in Exmouth and a coastal overland tour which includes a three night camping option in Exmouth.
+There are also some 'Aussie Specials' which allow you to incorporate observing the eclipse into a larger programme.
 A comprehensive programme of tour extensions offers an opportunity to visit other parts of this magnificent country, including the Great Barrier Reef and a unique rail journey crossing the entire country.